skarlekar/fargate-patterns/README.md

 Log out of your shell and log back for the newly installed programs to take effect.

+Verify that you are able to run awscli in y

 ### Tom Thumb - A video thumb-nail generator